 Search

-Use the search to navigate easier.
-You can jump to projects, budgets or sales deals and use keywords to find specific data in your account.
+Use the search to navigate more easily.
+You can jump to projects, budgets, and more.
+Use keywords to find specific data in your account.

 Updated over a week ago